Archives

 Cancer

-appears that we're no closer to winning the battle than when we first
+it appears that we're no closer to winning the battle than when

-started.
-Mischke has a heated discussion about this very issue
+we first started.
+Mischke has a heated discussion about

 That's

-AM1500 KSTP.
-This was recorded about three or four weeks before he was
+at AM1500 KSTP.
+This was recorded about three or four

-you never heard much of the call because the panic button was
+much of the call because the panic button was hit.
+This

-hit.
-This clips out the last seven seconds of whatever was
+clips out the last seven seconds of whatever was said.
+But

-said.
-But if you listened to the podcast, those seven seconds
+if you listened to the podcast, those seven seconds were never

 No

-some Twins tickets to give away -- but it turns out that there's no
+has some Twins tickets to give away -- but it turns out that

 Seizing the Day Mischke has an interesting call that ends in one of the most unusual ways -- the man has a seizure while talking on the phone.
 3:27